-- Place all items into one 6”x 9” envelope.
+- Place all items into one 6”x 9” or smaller envelope.

 - Write the child’s full name, ID number and school name on the outside of this envelope.
 Do NOT write a return address on this envelope!

-- Place the first envelope into a second, slightly larger envelope, or wrap the first envelope in shipping paper.
+- Place the first envelope into a second envelope, 8”x10” or smaller, or wrap the first envelope in shipping paper.